2004 Arizona Wildcats football team

 The 2004 Arizona Wildcats football team represented the University of Arizona during the 2004 NCAA Division I-A football season.
 They were coached by Mike Stoops in his first season with the Wildcats, after taking over the program after a disastrous 2003 season that led to the firing of former Arizona coach John Mackovic.

 Arizona finished the season with a record of 3–8 (2–6 against Pac-10 opponents), which was a slight improvement from 2003.
 A major highlight of the year was an upset victory over rival Arizona State in the finale that showed signs that the program was returning to relevance.

-Previous season

-The Wildcats completed the 2003 season with a 2–10 record, their worst in school history.
-After a 1–4 start, Mackovic was fired due to a combination of losing games and bad behavior towards players which led to unrest from the Arizona fan base (the Wildcats never had a winning season or a bowl appearance under Mackovic).
-As Arizona searched for a new coach for 2004, Mike Hankwitz, the team’s defensive coordinator at the time, coached the Wildcats for the rest of the year, and went 1–6.